Geschwungenes Kartika Messer mit halben Vajra und Kristall. Aufrecht in einem Podest mit Hintergrund.

 Kartika

 made of copper and crystal, decorated with filigree, silver- and gold-plated, set with colored stones.
-Patinated for an antique finish.
-Handmade in Nepal.
+The object is patinated.
+Handcrafted in Nepal.

 • Height: 11.5" / 29 cm